Yemen's Houthis add to Biden's foreign policy frustrations

 After the Houthis began their current strikes into the UAE, Biden told reporters last month he was considering returning the Houthis to the list of foreign terrorist groups, a designation President Donald Trump made in his last days in office.

-Biden took the Houthis off the terror list as one of his first acts.
+Biden took the Houthis off the terrorist list as one of his first acts.
 Saudis and the Emiratis have pushed to put them back on.
-The designation restricts others from financial and other dealings with the Houthis.
-Opponents say the designation had little impact on the Houthis, an insular group with few financial dealings overseas, but devastated aid and commercial food and fuel shipments into Yemen, where some 80% of the population lives under the de facto Houthi government.
+The designation restricts financial and other dealings with the Houthis.
+Opponents say the designation had little impact on the Houthis, an insular group with few financial dealings overseas, but devastated food and fuel shipments into Yemen, where some 80% of the population lives under the de facto Houthi government.

-Feierstein, the former ambassador, and others say the Biden administration can craft a new terror designation so as to lessen the impact on humanitarian groups and other conduits of vital goods.
+Feierstein, the former ambassador, and others say the Biden administration can craft a new terrorist designation so as to lessen the impact on humanitarian groups and other conduits of vital goods.

-Humanitarian groups say even the hint of that move by the U.S. could scare food and fuel businesses from working in Yemen, driving up costs and putting food and fuel out of the reach of many.
+Humanitarian groups say even the hint of relisting by the U.S. could scare away food and fuel businesses, driving up costs and putting necessities out of the reach of many.

 “That’s what we fear the most for a country that suffered this much, for this long,” said Amanda Catanzano, vice president of policy for the International Rescue Committee.
 “Where more than half the population doesn’t have enough to eat, and 5 million people are on the brink of starvation.”

-Individual sanctions on Houthi leaders at least would have the impact of alarming those individuals — making them aware that the United States was aware of who they were, and might be thinking of targeting them, Abo Alasrar said.
+Individual sanctions on Houthi leaders could have the impact of alarming those individuals — making them aware that the United States was aware of who they were, and might target them, Abo Alasrar said.

 AP Diplomatic Writer Matthew Lee contributed to this report.